-One important and powerful way to gauge the success of your current advertising strategies and campaigns, is using Amazon advertising benchmarks, i.e. comparing your performance with that of your competitors.
+One of the most important and powerful ways to gauge the success of your current advertising strategies and campaigns is using Amazon advertising benchmarks to compare your performance with that of your competitors.

-In this article, based on the Amazon benchmarking analysis we used to create the Sellics Benchmarker [Beta] data, we take a look at Amazon advertising benchmarks for key KPIs for the most important ad types on this platform: Sponsored Products and Sponsored Brands, focusing on 3 top categories on Amazon.com: Electronics, Health & Household, and Clothing.
+In this article, based on the Amazon benchmarking analysis we used to create the Sellics Benchmarker [Beta], we take a look at Amazon advertising benchmarks for some key advertising KPIs for Sponsored Products and Sponsored Brands, focusing on three of the biggest categories on Amazon.com: Electronics, Health & Household, and Clothing.

-Sponsored Products are a lower funnel ad type that appears directly among organic search results and on product detail pages, reaching shoppers with a specific purchase intent.
+Sponsored Products ads are a lower-funnel ad type that appears directly among organic search results and on product detail pages, reaching shoppers with a specific purchase intent.

 Sponsored Products are the main performance marketing channel on Amazon and the most important advertising revenue driver for a majority of advertisers on Amazon.
 Sponsored Products ads look very similar to organic search results and they always link to product detail pages.
 They are only indirectly customizable as they are generated automatically based on the advertised product listing.

 However, advertisers also keep spending more and more on Sponsored Brands.
-Although Sponsored Brands can also reach customers with a specific purchase intent, they are mainly designed as an upper and mid funnel ad type to drive brand awareness and consideration with banner ads.
-These ads appear at the prime real estate spot above search results but also on other placements on search and product pages.
+Although Sponsored Brands can also reach customers with a specific purchase intent, they are mainly designed as an upper- and mid-funnel ad type to drive brand awareness and consideration with banner ads.
+These ads have highly visible placements above search results and are also shown on search and product pages.

-Sponsored Brands ads exist in different designs, including Video and Store Spotlight Ads, and they can be customized in terms of creative and landing page.
-In particular they can also be linked to an individual brand store on Amazon to create a brand experience for shoppers.
+Sponsored Brands ads have three different formats—Product Collection (the original), Store Spotlight, and Video—and they have customizable creative and landing pages.
+Additionally, they can also be linked to an individual brand store on Amazon to create a brand experience for shoppers.

-Please note that analyzing Amazon advertising benchmarks below, we excluded Sponsored Brands video ads as it follows very different dynamics as Store Spotlight and Product Collection.
+Please note that in analyzing Amazon advertising benchmarks below, we have excluded Sponsored Brands video ads because they are very different from Store Spotlight and Product Collection.

 So, how much revenue could you be making with Sponsored Brands?
 The answer is, of course, different depending on your industry.

-Comparing the Sponsored Brands PPC revenue share generated by adopters of Sponsored Brands across our selected top product categories, we first of all see that Sponsored Products revenue is still higher than Sponsored Brands revenue across all three industries.
+Comparing the Sponsored Brands PPC revenue share generated by adopters of Sponsored Brands across our selected product categories, we see that Sponsored Products revenue is higher than Sponsored Brands revenue across all three industries.

 We also see that Electronics (20%) has the highest share of revenue coming from Sponsored Brand ads, followed by Clothing (13%) and Health and Household (8%).

-This Amazon benchmarking result suggests that advertisers in the Electronics category who decide to dedicate budget to Sponsored Brands not only have a high focus on standing out from the competition via branding activities but also that they find a favourable environment for running effective Sponsored Brands ads.
+This Amazon benchmarking analysis suggests that advertisers in the Electronics category who dedicate budget to Sponsored Brands find a favorable environment for running Sponsored Brands ads.
 It also suggests their ads bring in a significant amount of overall revenue.

-One reason for that might be that a lot of electronics products fulfill consumers’ entertainment needs and are considered lifestyle products (home audio products, eReaders, headphones etc).
-Therefore shoppers might show a higher brand affinity and value shopper experience more as compared to when shopping in other categories.
+One reason for that might be that a lot of electronics products fulfill consumers’ entertainment needs and are considered lifestyle products (home audio products, eReaders, headphones. etc.).
+Therefore, shoppers might show a higher brand affinity and value shopper experience more compared to when they are shopping in other categories.

-Let’s see if this impression is confirmed by taking a closer look at the most important advertising performance KPIs (CTR, CVR, CPC, and ACoS) across the top categories.
+Let’s see if this impression is confirmed by taking a closer look at the most important advertising performance KPIs (CTR, CVR, CPC, and ACoS) across our selected categories.

 Sponsored Brands Ads in Electronics Have the Best CTR on Amazon

-The click-through-rate (CTR) shows you the percentage of customers that click on your ad after seeing it.
+Click-through rate (CTR) shows the percentage of customers that click on your ad after seeing it.

-In comparison across all Amazon categories, CTRs are generally higher for Sponsored Products across the different categories.
-This benchmarking result suggests that customers might perceive Sponsored Products ads less often as actual ads and therefore are more likely to click on them, or this could be because the ads are more streamlined with their usual purchasing process of looking for specific products.
+Across all Amazon categories, CTRs are generally higher for Sponsored Products.
+This suggests customers might perceive Sponsored Products ads less often as actual ads and therefore are more likely to click on them, or this could be because the ads are more streamlined with customers’ usual purchasing process of looking for specific products.

-Vice versa for Sponsored Brands CTRs are generally lower because they might be more clearly perceived as (banner) ads.
-However as the performance in Electronics shows this isn’t necessarily a disadvantage in terms of CTR.
+For Sponsored Brands, CTRs are often lower because they are perceived as (banner) ads.
+However, as the performance in Electronics shows, this isn’t necessarily a disadvantage in terms of CTR.

-As argued before, shoppers in Electronics and similar categories that have a higher brand affinity value the curated and branded shopping experience of a brand store.
-For more complex products as is true for many Electronics products, shoppers might also be more likely to click on Sponsored Brands Video Ads that explain and showcase a product in detail.
+As previously mentioned, shoppers in Electronics and similar categories that have a higher brand affinity value the curated shopping experience of a brand store.
+For complex products (like electronics), shoppers might also be more likely to click on Sponsored Brands video ads that explain and showcase a product in detail.